azoth-lang/azoth.language.reference/src/with-expression.md

 # With Expression

-A when expression provides two benefits.
+A with expression provides two benefits.
 It introduces a contextual value.
 See [contextual arguments](optional-arguments.md#contextual-arguments) for more information on contextual values.
 It also helps to manage resources.